 In many organizations the notion of performance management often refers to the assessment process and the appraisal tools used to ensure whether the employee meets or even exceeds expectations.
 However, managers need to hold up the mirror to determine whether they have set their staff member up for success or failure.

 It begins with the end in mind.
 What do we (the organization and department) hope to accomplish in the year ahead, what does success look like, and how does each individual contribute to the goal.
 It sounds simple, logical, yet why do many employees miss the... read more

 By: Eileen Nash On: January 21, 2016Associated Program: Executive Certificate: NextGen HR

-In my role as Senior Program Coordinator for Rutgers Executive and Professional Education (EPE), the seamless transition of participants from registration through graduation is always my goal.
+In my role as Senior Program Coordinator for Rutgers Center for HR and Leadership Development (CHRLD), the seamless transition of participants from registration through graduation is always my goal.
 Upon the start of each NextGen program, I am always eager to see the excitement and anticipation in students’ faces upon their arrival for the first day of class.
 Although participants are not initially aware of what to expect, they arrive with a curiosity and desire to learn and grow in their current jobs and careers.

-With each hour we spend together interacting, it is always so... read more
+With each hour we spend together interacting, it is always... read more